amy-herring/sta198-fall2021/content/_index.md

 As well, Amy will attend Wednesday lecture sessions and Amy will attend Friday sections.
 Additional instructor office hours are available by appointment.

+### Resources

+Given the widespread availability of relevant information on the internet, it is not necessary to purchase a book for the course, though I will suggest useful readings regularly.

+- [OpenIntro Statistics](https://www.openintro.org/book/os/) by Diez, Çetinkaya-Rundel, and Barr is an outstanding (free!) resource.

+- [Seeing Theory](https://seeing-theory.brown.edu) is an amazing interactive project by Kunin, Guo, Devlin, and Jiang.

+- My favorite biostatistics text is [Principles of Biostatistics](https://www.routledge.com/Principles-of-Biostatistics/Pagano-Gauvreau/p/book/9781138593145?gclid=CjwKCAjwz_WGBhA1EiwAUAxIcVtyaN5gVRe0QtFY32GZu5_VCRSH5nN3xgdoZo5X4VxIDi1WEhF8UxoC1CEQAvD_BwE) by Pagano and Gauvreau.
+Their exposition is excellent, and they have very nice worked examples throughout.
+The challenge right now is that the 2nd edition only contains code in Stata, and the 3rd edition (with R code) is not quite out.
+This book is on reserve at Perkins Library.

 ### Topics covered

 We will cover a variety of topics in statistical and data science and their application in the following contexts.